 Discovered in the South Pacific Ocean on the Easter Sunday of 1722, Easter Island is widely known today for the very large free-standing megalithic Moai watching over the island.
 Nearly 900 unique Moai statues have been carbon dated estimating their creation between 1100 and 1680 with an estimation of a year or more of work per statue.
 Each Moai is said to resemble the deceased head of an ancestor.
-Many of the of the massive 80 ton statues were chiseled from volcanic ash, remnant from the extinct volcanoes that originally formed the island.
+Many of massive 80 ton statues were chiseled from volcanic ash, remnant from the extinct volcanoes that originally formed the island.
 Methods of moving and lifting the Moai into place have remained an unexplained, controversial mystery.
-The Moai are astronomically aligned precisely, with seven, 18 ton statues pointing directly to the sun setting during the equinox, named for the Seven Sisters or Pleiades.
+Easter Island heads are astronomically aligned precisely with seven, eighteen ton statues pointing directly to the sun setting during the equinox, named for the Seven Sisters or Pleiades.
+If the shoreline was once much further away, itís possible the statue alignment was planned out in an area with enough rock to carve and lift all Moai in the formation.

 † Article 3-1